Aliases for IGF1R Gene

 GeneCards Summary for IGF1R Gene

-IGF1R (Insulin-Like Growth Factor 1 Receptor) is a Protein Coding gene.
-Diseases associated with IGF1R include insulin-like growth factor i and insulin-like growth factor 1 resistance to.
+IGF1R (Insulin Like Growth Factor 1 Receptor) is a Protein Coding gene.
+Diseases associated with IGF1R include insulin-like growth factor i and growth delay due to insulin-like growth factor i resistance.
 Among its related pathways are IL-2 Pathway and Development Ligand-independent activation of ESR1 and ESR2.
-GO annotations related to this gene include identical protein binding and insulin receptor binding.
+GO annotations related to this gene include identical protein binding and protein kinase activity.
 An important paralog of this gene is ALK.

 UniProtKB/Swiss-Prot Summary for IGF1R Gene